qiskit-community/prototype-quantum-kernel-training/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what the bug is.

 **To Reproduce**
 Give some steps that show the bug.
-A minimal working exampl of code with output is best.
+A minimal working example of code with output is best.
 If you are copying in code, please remember to enclose it in triple backticks, ``` [multiline code goes here] ```, so that it displays correctly.

 **Expected behavior**
 A clear and concise description of what you expected to happen.